aslammiya/echospace/README.md

 # echoSpace

-A web application built with Django Channels, Tailwind CSS, and WebSocket, allowing users to create accounts, join rooms, and chat in real-time.
+**echoSpace** is a web application built with Django Channels, Tailwind CSS, and WebSocket, allowing users to create accounts, join rooms and chat in real-time.

 ## Features